OpenMDAO/OpenMDAO/openmdao/docs/features/recording/getting_metadata.rst

 as the 'record_metadata' recording option is set to `True`.
 This metadata can be accessed via :code:`driver_metadata`, :code:`solver_metadata`, and :code:`system_metadata` on the case reader.
-Additionally, user-defined options stored in System objects are also recorded and stored in :code:`system_metadata`.
+Additionally, user-defined options stored in System objects are also recorded and can be accessed via :code:`system_metadata`.

 *Driver Metadata*
 ~~~~~~~~~~~~~~~~~